excaliburjs/excaliburjs.github.io/content/docs/quickstart.md

 ### Build your game script

 Create a script in your project, here I've named it `game.js`.
 Excalibur games are built off of the ex.Engine container.
-It is important to start the engine once you are done buildig your game.
+It is important to start the engine once you are done building your game.

 >ProTip&trade;  Call `game.start()` right away so you don't forget